Jhonyel/Three-Trios-Overview/docs/readme.md

 # Changes for part 2

-In homework 6, we made the following changes to existing classes
+In part 2, we made the following changes to existing classes

 - `ThreeTriosModel`
     - What used to be `ThreeTriosModel` is now two interfaces: `ThreeTriosModel`